Iris-Black/Iris-Black.github.io/_posts/2021-11-01-Firdaus's-Connection-With-Her-Family.md

 ## Her Connection with Her Father

-- Her father is an abusive,
+- Her father is an abusive, uncaring man that lives by domestic violence.

+I always knew that there were people like this in the world, but perhaps I always